libp2p/docs/content/concepts/protocols.md

 ### Matching protocol IDs and versions

-There are two methods available to register a protocol handler.

-1. The first takes two arguments: a protocol ID and a handler function.
-If an incoming stream request sends an exact match for the protocol ID; the handler function invokes the new stream as an argument.

-2. **Using a match function**: The second kind of protocol registration takes three arguments: the protocol ID, a protocol match function, and the handler function.
+There are different ways to register a protocol handler.
+For instance, a match function is a flexible method for protocol registration.
+A match function takes three arguments: the protocol ID, a protocol match function, and the handler function as arguments.
-   - When a stream request comes in whose protocol ID doesn't have any exact matches, the protocol ID will pass through all the registered match functions if any returns `true`, the associated handler function invokes.
-   - This offers a lot of flexibility to do your own "fuzzy matching" and define whatever rules for protocol matching make sense of your application.

 ### Dialing a specific protocol